ishwarbb/3D-Car-Racing-Game/README.md

 - Three.js for 3D rendering
 - Webpack for bundling
 - Custom physics engine for car mechanics
-- Advanced AI system for opponent cars
+- System logic for opponent cars

 ## 🎨 Credits

 - 3D models and textures sourced from [Sketchfab](https://sketchfab.com)
-# 3D-Car-Racing-Game